Bull case

 Common questions answered from live analyst data and company financials.

-RL trades at 22.1x times forward earnings.
-The stock trades at a notable premium to the broad market, which is typical for businesses with strong free cash flow and above-average growth expectations.
-Based on current multiples versus the peer group, the relative model signals significantly overvalued.
+RL trades at 25.3x times forward earnings.
+The stock's valuation is broadly in line with the broader market.
+Based on current multiples versus the peer group, the relative model signals expensive versus peers.
 Whether the stock is over or undervalued ultimately depends on whether consensus earnings estimates are achievable.